biju-j/testapi/README.md

     4. Run setup as npm run setup

-    5. Run Tests as npm run apitests
+    5. Run Tests as npm run apitests or from /automat-api run $mocha ./tests/apitests.js --reporter mochawesome

-       Tests should be run and Passing and Failing(Red) tests displayed.
+       Tests will be run and Passing and Failing(Red) tests displayed.
        FAILURES are expected due to few Negative tests and lack of Permissions for the user.

+       Test Reports will be available under /automat-api/mochawesome-reports/mochawesome.html